nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the length of time taken to complete the TLS handshake.
+The length of time taken to complete the TLS handshake.

 #### quicsession.idleTimeout
 <!-- YAML